mongodb-labs/mongo-c-driver-async/docs/how-to/connect.rst

   :end-before: end.

-We simply extract a `bson_view` of the response data from the ``resp_data`` box that was provided by `amongoc_client_command` and print it to standard output.
+We simply extract a `bson_view` of the response data from the ``resp_data`` box that was provided by `amongoc_conn_command` and print it to standard output.
 After we finish printing it, we destroy the data and return `amongoc_nil`.
 This is the final value for the program.